 Typically, in most gas furnaces, the control system will use 24-volts while the line side can use 120-volts or higher.
 You also have components that rely on specific pressures such as the pressure of the gas at the gas valve and the manifold.
 This will require tools and specific knowledge of how the system works.

-- Understand the sequence of operation for the gas furnace.
+- Understand the sequence of operation of the gas furnace.

 - Break it down a little further.
 Understand how all the components work together in the system.
 That is a part of understanding the sequence of operation.